swiftlang/swift-evolution/proposals/optional-iteration.md

 if let unwrapped = optionalInt { ... }

-// Match against .some using optional pattern switch optionalInt {
+// Match against .some using an optional pattern switch optionalInt {
-case let unwrapped: print()
+case let unwrapped?: print()
 case nil: print()
 }